The-Systems/CloudNet3-WebInterface/INSTALL.md

 ## Download

-You can download the latest version from https://project.the-systems.eu/resources/cloudnet3-webinterface
+You can download the latest version from https://project.the-systems.eu/resources/cloudnet3-webinterface<br/>
+You can download the modul from https://github.com/The-Systems/CloudNet3-WebInterface/releases/download/1.0_alpha3/cloudnet-rest.jar

 ## Installation